SchedMD/slurm-gcp/docs/hybrid.md

 - Isolate the cloud compute nodes of the cluster into their own project, VPC, and subnetworks.
-Use project or network peering to enable access to other cloud infrastructure in a controlled mannor.
+Use project or network peering to enable access to other cloud infrastructure in a controlled manner.
 - Setup firewall rules to control ingress and egress to the controller such that only trusted machines or networks use its NFS.
 - Only allow trusted private address (ranges) for communication to the